grea09/color/article/article.md

 In a plan some actions can be illegal for POP.
 Those are the actions that are contradictory.
 An action $a$ is contradictory if and only if
 $$\{f, \lnot f \} \in eff(a) \lor \{f, \lnot f \} \in pre(a)$$
 </div>
 We remove only one of those effect or preconditions based on the usage of the action in the rest of the plan.
-If none of those are used we choose to remove both. <!-- TODO faire le lien avec action x de example -->
+If none of those are used we choose to remove both.
+In our example in figure @fig:problem the action $x$ is one of these inconsistent actions with fluent $2$ and $-2$ in its effects.

 <div class="definition" name="Toxic actions">
 These actions are those that have effects that are already in their preconditions.
 This can damage a plan as well as make the execution of POP algorithm much longer than necessary.
 They are defined as :
 $$a | pre(a) \cap eff(a) \neq \emptyset$$
 </div>
-This is fixed of one of two ways : if the action has only some of its fluent toxic ($pre(a) \nsubseteq eff(a)$) then the toxic fluents are removed following $eff(a) = eff(a)-pre(a)$, otherwise the action is removed alltogether from plan and $A$. <!-- TODO faire le lien avec action de example -->
+This is fixed of one of two ways : if the action has only some of its fluent toxic ($pre(a) \nsubseteq eff(a)$) then the toxic fluents are removed following $eff(a) = eff(a)-pre(a)$, otherwise the action is removed alltogether from plan and $A$.
+For example in figure @fig:problem the action $v$ is a toxic action as the fluent $4$ is in the effects and preconditions.
+In this case the action $v$ will be removed by the algorithm as it doesn't have any other fluents.

 <div class="definition" name="Liar links">
 The defects can be related to incorrect links.
 The first of which are liar links : a link that doesn't reflect the preconditions or effect of its source and target.
 We can note